 Price: Four-door Wranglers aren’t particularly thrifty.
 You’ll have to go back to about 2010 in order to get a good example with all the bells and whistles, including the Rubicon package, for under $20,000.

-The Good: The off-road capabilities of the Wrangler are second to none.
-Get the Rubicon edition and there is little that can stand in the way of this little machine.
+The good: The off-road capabilities of the Wrangler are second to none.
+With the Rubicon edition, there’s little that can stand in the way of this little machine.

 Why Wrangler?
 Buy this if you need to tackle off-road obstacles on the way to your next adventure.
-What other vehicle allows you to pop off the doors and roof, and have an open air-drive, especially off-road!?
+What other vehicle allows you to pop off the doors and roof to have open-air driving, especially off road?!

 Lexus GX470 (2006-2009)

 The GX has the same underpinnings as the formidable Land Cruiser Prado, a popular SUV around the world that has a proven track record of reliability and off-road prowess.
 This vehicle offers Land Cruiser quality, 4Runner suspension, and Lexus luxury.

 Price: Between $16,000 and $20,000 will get you a low-mileage, pristine, soccer-mom example with good maintenance records.
 You can even find deals on these for as low as $10,000.